dwasint/Monkestation2.0/monkestation/code/modules/bloody_cult/mind_uis/how_to_guide.md

 element_types_to_spawn is the list of elements basically the layers

 keep the last section in unless you are making groups of uis.
+But if you want to change its starting point adjust the y and x values.

 ## Step 5: Create the objects itself
  Hoverables require an extra icon_state which is the name-hover so close-hover.
 These allow you to add tooltips and make buttons pop more.